malbacR: A Vignette Pertaining to Unfiltered Data

 acknowledge that there are cases in which imputation is necessary.

-Therefore, we include an imputation
+Therefore, we include an imputation function that returns

-that has undergone imputation.
+the e_data that has undergone imputation.
 To then

-officially apply this to the pmartR
+officially apply this to the pmartR S3 object, the user

-, similar to the procedure of
+runs apply_imputation, similar to the procedure of

-tiger_filter
+tiger_filter and apply_tigerFilt.

 It is important to note that while SERRF is ran on raw abundance values, imputation is conducted on log2 data.
 Therefore, users must impute the data using log2 data.
 Once imputed, users can return to a raw abundance value to run batch correction.
 After running batch correction, we log2 transform the data again.